Lady Sia: Gameplay

 Lady Sia is a traditional platformer with action-adventure elements.
 As such, players have to watch out for numerous enemies as well as make sure not to fall off of the platforms.
 The world Sia must cross is divided into four areas, each of which are divided into four levels, a main boss fight, and a bonus level.
 Levels focus on either fighting or acrobatics.
 Sia has three lives per level, but the player can temporarily acquire more by collecting gems.
-If the player loses a life, he or she must restart at the beginning of the level or at the last checkpoint.
+If the player loses a life, they must restart at the beginning of the level or at the last checkpoint.
 Checkpoints are found halfway through each level and usually depicted as golden whirlwind images that turn into an image of Sia when activated.
 If all lives are lost, Sia is "thrown in jail" and the player receives ten seconds to decide whether to restart the level or quit.

 A perfect score on a level is 100 points: five points per health point, one point per magic point, one point per collectible gem, and five points per freed prisoner.
 Getting a perfect score for each of one area's four levels grants access to the bonus level.
 In addition, Sia must prove her worth to the other leaders in the first three levels of the second area by battling two of them and racing a third.
 Sia's status after these boss battles has no effect on her score for that level.
 Defeating the main boss in each level grants access to the next area.
 All levels and boss battles can be replayed as many times as desired.